William Cunningham (footballer): Liverpool

 Cunningham made his Liverpool debut in the first division fixture with Middlesbrough F.C as a left-winger at Anfield on 12 March 1921 and then figured on the right wing in the penultimate game of the season, away to Arsenal on 2 May.
 Both games finished in goalless draws.
 His third and final appearance for the Reds was as a replacement for left-half Tom Bromilow in a home match with Bolton Wanderers on 18 March 1922, which Liverpool lost 2-0 in their Championship-winning season.
 His career at Liverpool, in which he also played for the reserves, was plagued by injury.

 Barrow

 He scored a penalty for Barrow against Darlington F.C on a snowy return leg on Boxing Day 1924.
 Barrow were beaten 5-1.

 Mid-Rhondda United

 Cunningham joined Mid Rhondda United on 7 October 1924.
 The club went into financial crisis soon after.
-He also had a career-ending knee injury and had some of his cartilage removed.